JeromeErasmus/extended-adf-markdown-parser/README.md

 - **Type Safe**: Written in TypeScript with complete type definitions
   Full TypeScript support with comprehensive type definitions for all ADF nodes, ensuring compile-time safety and excellent IDE support.

-- **Well Tested**: Comprehensive test suite with extensive coverage
-  Over 960 tests covering all ADF elements, edge cases, and real-world scenarios with fixtures from actual Atlassian documents.

 - **Zero Runtime Dependencies**: Lightweight and portable (uses well-established libraries)
   Built on proven libraries like unified/remark ecosystem, with no additional runtime dependencies for your applications.